 Everest Base Camp Trekking is a once in a lifetime experience offering you with an adventure of the highest sort.
 The trek takes you through the beautiful Khumbhu valley, spectacular Everest view points and stunning Sherpa Villages leading you towards the Base camp of the Mighty Everest at 5430 meters.You will appreciate the beauty of the Everest region with stunning view of Everest Ice falls, stunning glaciers and panorama of majestic mountains while you make your way up to the Everest Base Camp.
 The dramatic view of the mighty Mount Everest after a hike to Kala Patthar (5555 meters) from the base camp, will make the ascend worthwhile.
 The trek to Everest Base Camp will treat you with marvelous scenery and fabulous cultural experiences.Parts of the Everest Base Camp Trekking takes you over 2900 meters.
 It is common for travelers to experience some adverse health effects due to the altitude regardless of your age, gender and fitness.Climbing high altitude quickly without letting body acclimatize will lead to Acute Mountain Sickness (AMS).
 AMS is caused due to reduced air pressure and reduced oxygen level at high altitude.
 The best way to avoid AMS is to let your body adjust with the thin air of mountains by acclimatizing.

 Our itinerary is specially designed to let you acclimatize properly.
-We have no record of any serious sufferings in our clients from effects of high altitude.
 Your safety and experience is the utmost priority to us.
 So our team and our expert guide are always attentive to take care of your Everest trekking holidays.

 The trek Cost Includes